phulchand7715/RecoilAtom/README.md

-## This a webpage demonstrating the use of Atom, Recoil and Recoil Hooks
+## This is a webpage demonstrating the use of Atom, Recoil and Recoil Hooks